A4 Launching probes

 - Recruit three volunteers that can serve as "earlyvangilists" in a live role-play of your service over some extended period of time.
 Your team's volunteers can be from different classes of stakeholders in your value flow model, or from the same stakeholder class (e.g, primary users).

-documentation of each service encounters and interview your volunteer after each encounter.
-Between each encounter, teams should analyze what happened and the interview and revise the process and the rough user interface.
+- Create photo/video documentation of each service encounters and interview your volunteer after each encounter.
+Between each encounter, teams should analyze what happened in the trial run and interview, and then revise the process and the rough user interface.

 There are several options for the "interface" to the service, varying in their fidelity: